Crazy Taxi: Crazy Taxi Tycoon

 Crazy Taxi Tycoon, previously known as Crazy Taxi Gazillionaire, was another mobile spin-off game developed by Demiurge Studios and released in 2017 for iOS and Android.
 Unlike other games, this is a top-down endless business management simulator and idle clicker where players run a taxi business and hire drivers to defeat a ridesharing megacorporation called Prestige Mega Corp.
 The game was delisted from both app stores in April 2020, with servers going offline the following month.

-Untitled Crazy Taxi game

-During The Game Awards 2023, Sega released a trailer featuring many upcoming games based on dormant franchises, one of which being a work-in-progress Crazy Taxi game.
+Crazy Taxi: World Tour

+World Tour was announced in June 2026 with an estimated release window of 2027 for Xbox Series X/S, PlayStation 5, Nintendo Switch 2, and PC.
 It is set to be the first major game since 2002's Crazy Taxi 3: High Roller.
-Series producer Kenji Kanno referred to it as a “large-scale, open-world, massively multiplayer driving game."
-Sega is building the game in Unreal Engine.
+The game will feature a single-player story campaign spread across five cities, as well as a traditional arcade mode and various multiplayer modes.

+Canceled

+Crazy Taxi 4

+In 2015, concept art was discovered on the portfolio of former Sega Studios Australia employee Brooke Luder for Crazy Taxi 4, which had been pitched at an unknown date.